BC100Dev/BC100Dev/README.md

 ## What do I do?
 I do Software Development for a living.
-As of now, I am a trainee in Germany, being at an age of 19.
+As of now, I am a trainee in Germany, being at an age of 20.
+Currently in the second year of software development apprenticeship.

 However, I like to also do Software development outside my job.
 Projects like Malware, Spyware or other types of Software always intrigue me, which clearly don't